resourcepool/save-lora-trainer/resources/docs/docs/ch1-rescue-hacker.md

 Hint 3:
 The PhyPayload binary protocol stores information in...
 Little-Endian... [https://en.wikipedia.org/wiki/Endianness](https://en.wikipedia.org/wiki/Endianness)

+ 1. Implement the `JoinRequestPacketDecoder.isSupported()` method
+ 2. Implement the `JoinRequestPacketDecoder.decode()` method

 **Tests:**
-To make your life easier, we have implemented a sequence of tests to validate this.
+To make your life easier, we have implemented a sequence of tests to validate these steps.
-Just run `npm test` and it should give you a head start
+Just run `npm test` and it should give you a good way to see whether your implementation is right or not

 ## Step 3 - Activating the device
 Now that we know how to decode a Device JoinRequest, we need to implement the necessary steps to activation in the Gotham-IoT server.